 - Wait for your number to be called.

-- Once you’ve paid for the passport, all you have to do now is to wait to claim your passport.
+- Once you’ve completed the process, all you have to do now is to wait to claim your passport.

 Due to the lack of a national ID system, valid IDs will not suffice for the verification process of an applicant’s identity.
 Thus, the following supporting documents will be needed to supplement your identification documents: